Shedding Light on Light Bulb Lingo: What Electricians Really Call Them

 FAQ Section:

-Can I utilize light bulbs with LEDs in an installation that requires incandescent bulbs?
+Can I make use of light bulbs with LEDs in an installation that requires incandescent bulbs?

-How often should I replace my bulbs for light?
+When should I change my bulbs for light?